OpenDataDSL/website/blog/2023-07-06-security/index.md

     > Multi-factor authentication is an authentication method that requires users to provide 2 or more different types of authentication in order to verify their identity.
   * **Single sign-on**
     > Single sign-on means that the application federates the process of authenticating users to the organisations' identity provider.
-    > This ensures that the application is utilising the all the policies implemented by your own security team.
+    > This ensures that the application is utilising all the policies implemented by your own security team.
 * **Access Control**
-  > Access control
-  > The access control mechanisms must have the capability of configuring detailed, low-level authentication policies to define the exact data that a user can see or manage.
+  > The access control mechanisms must have the capability of configuring detailed, low-level authentication policies to define the exact data that a user can see or manage - and nothing more.
 * **Encryption**
   > Encryption is the process of converting data into an unreadable form using cryptographic algorithms.
   > Encryption should be done both when data is in-transit and at-rest.